 - Heavy cream - 2 Tbsp

-- Make Sweet Thai Chili Sauce - Combine vinegar, first part of water, sugar, and chili garlic sauce in a small saucepan over medium-high heat.
+Make Sweet Thai Chili Sauce (double if making Thursday's meal) - Combine rice vinegar, first part of water, sugar, and chili garlic sauce in a small saucepan over medium-high heat.
 Boil until sugar has dissolved, 1 to 2 minutes.
 In a separate bowl, whisk together second part of water and cornstarch.
 Pour water-cornstarch mixture into sauce and continue cooking for 4 to 6 minutes more until very thick (it should be about as thick as honey so that it will stay on top of the salmon).
 (Can be done up to 5 days ahead)

-- Next, line a sheet pan with foil.
+Next, line a sheet pan with foil.
 Spray it with nonstick cooking spray or brush with some oil.
-Toss green beans with oil, coriander, vinegar, and some salt and pepper.
+Toss green beans with oil, coriander, red or white wine vinegar, and some salt and pepper.
 Spread out on prepared sheet pan.
 Transfer to oven and roast for 10 minutes to get them started cooking.

-- After 10 minutes, remove green beans from oven and give them a good stir.
+After 10 minutes, remove green beans from oven and give them a good stir.
 Nestle salmon (skin-side down) in green beans.
-Divide sweet Thai chili sauce in half.
+Divide tonight's portion of Sweet Thai Chili Sauce in half.
 Set one half aside to serve with the meal.
 Spoon the other half over top of the salmon filets.

-- Return sheet pan with green beans and salmon to the oven and roast until salmon flakes easily with a fork and green beans are tender, 10 to 15 minutes (depending on thickness).
+Return sheet pan with green beans and salmon to the oven.
+Roast until salmon flakes easily with a fork and green beans are tender, 10 to 15 minutes (depending on thickness).

 When sweet potatoes are tender, drain and let steam for ~5 minutes to release moisture.
 Return potatoes to stock pot and mash with butter and heavy cream.
 Add some more cream or a splash of water if needed.
 Season with some salt.

 Squeeze some of the lime wedges over salmon and green beans.
 Top with cilantro.